jiaxicheng/pentaho/waterfall.md

    Add necessary parameters, in our example, add: ph_start_date, ph_end_date, p_country and p_product_type
    set up default value so you can debug the transform.

-2. In the 'Table Input' step, add connection and then the following SQL:
+2. In the `Table Input` step, add connection and then the following SQL:
 ```
 SELECT x.funding_month
 ,      x.amt_funded